mfs409/jetlag/src/text_hud/text_hud.md

 # Text and the Heads-Up Display

-This tutorial discusses the ways that you can create text that appears in your game.
+This chapter discusses the ways that you can create text that appears in your game.
 It also introduces the heads-up display (HUD).

-As you work through this tutorial, there are some important questions that you'll want to get into the habit of asking yourself whenever you write code:
+As you work through this chapter, there are some important questions that you'll want to get into the habit of asking yourself whenever you write code:

 - When will this code run?
 - Where will this actor be drawn?
-- What should happen when the text size changes?
+- What will happen when if size changes?